Do you need Hawaiian sweet rolls? Don’t we all?

 - Gently warm the milk – do not boil or simmer and pour into the bowl of your stand mixer (or other bowl).
 Add the yeast.
 The heat should activate the yeast, not kill it, so it should foam within a few minutes.

 - Add the egg, butter and honey (or sugar) and mix to combine.
 Add flour and salt and mix 8-10 minutes with the mixer (or by hand).
+Add additional flour until the dough comes together and is soft, but not overly sticky.

 - Rest 1 hour, covered.
 Lightly grease a pie pan or round cake pan.
 Divide dough into 6 equal pieces and form into balls.
 Place into pan, and rest 1 more hour, covered.